CVE-2025-69237 Overview

 Immediate Actions Required

-- Upgrade Raytha CMS to version 1.4.6 or later immediately
+- Upgrade Raytha CMS to version 1.4.6 or later, which contains the official fix

-- Force re-authentication for all administrative users after remediation
+- Rotate session secrets and force re-authentication for administrative users after patching

 Patch Information